vishalbelsare/vale-server/docs/gui.md

 project.
 To remove a project, click its name and then click the "Remove" button.

-After you've created and configured your projects, you can quickly switch between them by choosing **Select Project** from the menu bar:
+After you've created and configured your projects, you can switch between them by choosing **Select Project** from the menu bar:

 <img src="assets/ui/macOS/select-project.png" class="small">